newtonyan/portfolio-svelte-kit/src/routes/(getting-started)/work-experience/+page.md

 	title: "Programmer Analyst",
 	jobDuties: [
-		"Analyzed user requirements and designed solutions that meet their needs", "Collaborated with the backend team and developed new web applications with Ionic(Angular) and SvelteKit", "Provided technical support and troubleshooting for existing web applications", "Implemented company website improvements and enhancements",
+		"Analyzed user requirements and designed solutions that meet their needs", "Developed web applications with Ionic(Angular) and SvelteKit", "Provided technical support and troubleshooting for existing web applications", "Implemented company website improvements and enhancements",
-		"Collaborated with cross-functional teams by leveraging issue and project tracking tools like JIRA" ]
+		"Collaborated with cross-functional teams by leveraging tools such as JIRA" ]
 });
 ```